 You’ll need control of your car to react appropriately when in the face of adversity.
 Disengaging cruise control is a smart move while driving in the rain.

-7. Ensure Tires Condition Is Perfect
+7. Ensure the Tires Condition Is Perfect

 Are your car tires well-treaded?
 Ensuring your tire conditions are in the best state can be imperative to avoiding car accidents while driving in the rain.

-Tire traction loss is common in wet weather, having drivers experience challenges while driving.
+Tire traction loss is common in wet weather, having drivers to experience challenges while driving.
 It’ll serve you best if you check your tire condition before you start driving in the rain.

 Consider The Above Tips for Accident Prevention When It’s Raining